greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 -   Greenplum Platform Extension Framework \(PXF\) - PXF provides access to Hadoop, object store, and SQL external data stores.
 Refer to [Accessing External Data with PXF](../admin_guide/external/pxf-overview.html) in the *Greenplum Database Administrator Guide* for PXF configuration and usage information.

-    **Note:** VMware Tanzu Greenplum Database versions starting with 6.19.0 no longer bundle a version of PXF.
+    **Note:** VMware Greenplum Database versions starting with 6.19.0 no longer bundle a version of PXF.
 You can install PXF in your Greenplum cluster by installing [the independent distribution of PXF](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Platform-Extension-Framework/index.html) as described in the PXF documentation.
--   Greenplum Streaming Server v1.5.3 - The Tanzu Greenplum Streaming Server is an ETL tool that provides high speed, parallel data transfer from Informatica, Kafka, Apache NiFi and custom client data sources to a Tanzu Greenplum cluster.
-Refer to the [Tanzu Greenplum Streaming Server](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Streaming-Server/index.html) Documentation for more information about this feature.
+-   Greenplum Streaming Server v1.5.3 - The VMware Greenplum Streaming Server is an ETL tool that provides high speed, parallel data transfer from Informatica, Kafka, Apache NiFi and custom client data sources to a VMware Greenplum cluster.
+Refer to the [VMware Greenplum Streaming Server](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Streaming-Server/index.html) Documentation for more information about this feature.
 -   Greenplum Streaming Server Kafka integration - The Kafka integration provides high speed, parallel data transfer from a Kafka cluster to a Greenplum Database cluster for batch and streaming ETL operations.
 It requires Kafka version 0.11 or newer for exactly-once delivery assurance.
-Refer to the [Tanzu Greenplum Streaming Server](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Streaming-Server/index.html) Documentation for more information about this feature.
+Refer to the [VMware Greenplum Streaming Server](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Streaming-Server/index.html) Documentation for more information about this feature.
--   Greenplum Connector for Apache Spark v1.6.2 - The Tanzu Greenplum Connector for Apache Spark supports high speed, parallel data transfer between Greenplum and an Apache Spark cluster using Spark’s Scala API.
+-   Greenplum Connector for Apache Spark v1.6.2 - The VMware Greenplum Connector for Apache Spark supports high speed, parallel data transfer between Greenplum and an Apache Spark cluster using Spark’s Scala API.
--   Greenplum Connector for Apache NiFi v1.0.0 - The Tanzu Greenplum Connector for Apache NiFi enables you to set up a NiFi dataflow to load record-oriented data from any source into Greenplum Database.
+-   Greenplum Connector for Apache NiFi v1.0.0 - The VMware Greenplum Connector for Apache NiFi enables you to set up a NiFi dataflow to load record-oriented data from any source into Greenplum Database.
--   Greenplum Informatica Connector v1.0.5 - The Tanzu Greenplum Connector for Informatica supports high speed data transfer from an Informatica PowerCenter cluster to a Tanzu Greenplum cluster for batch and streaming ETL operations.
+-   Greenplum Informatica Connector v1.0.5 - The VMware Greenplum Connector for Informatica supports high speed data transfer from an Informatica PowerCenter cluster to a VMware Greenplum cluster for batch and streaming ETL operations.
 -   Progress DataDirect JDBC Drivers v5.1.4+275, v6.0.0+181 - The Progress DataDirect JDBC drivers are compliant with the Type 4 architecture, but provide advanced features that define them as Type 5 drivers.
--   Progress DataDirect ODBC Drivers v7.1.6+7.16.389 - The Progress DataDirect ODBC drivers enable third party applications to connect via a common interface to the Tanzu Greenplum system.
+-   Progress DataDirect ODBC Drivers v7.1.6+7.16.389 - The Progress DataDirect ODBC drivers enable third party applications to connect via a common interface to the VMware Greenplum system.
 -   R2B X-LOG v5.x and v6.x - Real-time data replication solution that achieves high-speed database replication through the use of Redo Log Capturing method.

 **Note:** Greenplum 5.x clients (gpload, gpfdist) are supported with Greenplum 6.x Server and Informatica PowerCenter and PowerExchange 10.4.

-**Note:** Tanzu Greenplum 6 does not support the ODBC driver for Cognos Analytics V11.
+**Note:** VMware Greenplum 6 does not support the ODBC driver for Cognos Analytics V11.

 Connecting to IBM Cognos software with an ODBC driver is not supported.
-Greenplum Database supports connecting to IBM Cognos software with the DataDirect JDBC driver for Tanzu Greenplum.
+Greenplum Database supports connecting to IBM Cognos software with the DataDirect JDBC driver for VMware Greenplum.
 This driver is available as a download from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).

-### <a id="topic_ncl_w1d_r1b"></a>Tanzu Greenplum Text
+### <a id="topic_ncl_w1d_r1b"></a>VMware Greenplum Text

-Tanzu Greenplum 6.0 through 6.4 are compatible with Tanzu Greenplum Text 3.3.1 through 3.4.1.
-Tanzu Greenplum 6.5 and later are compatible with Tanzu Greenplum Text 3.4.2 and later.
+VMware Greenplum 6.0 through 6.4 are compatible with VMware Greenplum Text 3.3.1 through 3.4.1.
+VMware Greenplum 6.5 and later are compatible with VMware Greenplum Text 3.4.2 and later.
 See the [Greenplum Text documentation](http://docs.vmware.com/en/VMware-Tanzu-Greenplum-Text/index.html) for additional compatibility information.

 ### <a id="topic_zkq_j5b_hbb"></a>Greenplum Command Center

-Tanzu Greenplum 6.15 is compatible only with Tanzu Greenplum Command Center 6.4.0 and later.
+VMware Greenplum 6.15 is compatible only with VMware Greenplum Command Center 6.4.0 and later.
 See the [Greenplum Command Center documentation](http://docs.vmware.com/en/VMware-Tanzu-Greenplum-Command-Center/index.html) for additional compatibility information.

 ## <a id="topic36"></a>Hadoop Distributions